roesytas21/ads-vs-cars/README.md

 # **What are the factors that affect selling a car?**

 This is the thrid project of Data Analyst Bootcamp at Practicum under Exploratory Data Analysis (EDA) third sprint.
-You are a Data Analyst at Crankshaft List.
-As data analyst, you have to study the datasets of the last few years and determine the factors that affect the price of a vehicle.
+My role a Data Analyst at Crankshaft List whom have to study the datasets of the last few years and determine the factors that affect the price of a vehicle.

 ## Description of Dataset:
 The given dataset has the following columns: